chefspec/chefspec/README.md

 ----------------------
 > I just wanted to drop you a line to say "HELL YES!" to ChefSpec. - [Joe Goggins](https://twitter.com/jgoggins)

+> OK chefspec is my new best friend.
+Delightful few hours working with it. - [Michael Ivey](https://twitter.com/ivey)

 Important Notes
 ---------------